thefatedefeater/breakfree/README.md

 - And others who made this possible.
 Thank you! ❤️

 [^1]: Safe for Work: Equipped with pornography and gambling blocker
-[^2]: Others 🌏: Every connection not blocked will be proxied (Not recommended for heavily-censored countries e.g. Iran, China, Russia, etc.)
+[^2]: Others 🌏: Every connection not blocked will be proxied (Not recommended for countries like Iran, China, Russia, etc.)
 [^3]: Not including domains hosted in your country that have .com, .org, etc. TLDs.
 For Iran that's ~30k unique domains